 A great deal of thought and work has been put towards the development of each application form and its requirements in order to provide MDA and the SNAB with the specific information needed to make the best possible, most effective and responsible funding choices.
-Therefore Applicants should know that all sections and information requests are there for a reason and are important.
-Do not gloss over any section and avoid blanks.
-If a part does not apply indicate this with an N/A (and explain why if instructed to).
+Therefore, Applicants should know that all required sections and information requests are there for a reason and are important.
+Do not gloss over any section.